 Tell him who to contact:

-You can never deprive the employee of the opportunity to explain his point of view.
-Therefore, tell him who he can contact.
+You can never deprive the employee of the opportunity to explain their point of view.
+Therefore, tell him whom he can contact.

 Sample warning letter: